 The TRUEngine program – available for CF6, GEnx, CF34 and CFM56 engines - was developed in response to a growing industry need to better understand engine material content as assets are evaluated and redistributed.
 With the TRUEngine designation, engine owners, potential buyers, lessors, and appraisers know that an engine's content and maintenance history have been verified by GE or CFM, enabling them to more easily evaluate engine configuration, asset value and market attractiveness.

-Studies show that engines maintained in the OEM configuration can have as much as 50% higher residual value versus those engines maintained with Parts Manufacturing Authority (PMA) content and/or Designated Engineering Repairs (DERs)†.
+Studies show that engines maintained in the OEM configuration can have as much as 50% higher residual value versus those engines maintained with Parts Manufacturing Authority (PMA) content and/or Designated Engineering Representative repairs (DERs)†.
 For details on this research, view the GE Service Solutions article [PDF] regarding a study conducted by the International Bureau of Aviation (IBA) that examined asset resale prices for CF6-80C2 and CFM56-3/-5C engines.

 The TRUEngine qualification process includes submittal of maintenance records by the customer and a review by GE or CFM to ensure engine configuration and overhaul practices are consistent with GE- and CFM-issued engine manuals and other recommendations.
 There is no cost to participate, and the TRUEngine designation is fully transferrable.
 The TRUEngine designation is granted on an individual engine serial number basis and remains in effect until the next shop visit (re-qualification).
 Participants also enjoy other benefits such as extended spare parts warranty and optimized product support.† Based on CFM, GE and independent third-party research.